LordVOG/alx-system_engineering-devops/0x02-shell_redirections/README.md

 [Search A File for Pattern](https://www.ibm.com/docs/en/i/7.1?topic=data-grep)
 <br>
 To run two letter file name as one in shell command e.g file name = file\ name (The \ terminates the whitespace and run it as a single command)<br>
-## Pipeline or Pipe: Is the ability to combine two commands together as one e.g. cut -c1 | tr -d "[:blank:]" (This combines commands cut -c1 - meaning cut first character and tr -d "[:blank:]" - delete all white space)
+### Pipeline or Pipe <br>Is the ability to combine two commands together as one e.g. cut -c1 | tr -d "[:blank:]" (This combines commands cut -c1 - meaning cut first character and tr -d "[:blank:]" - delete all white space)